-Part of this methodology includes the idea of utilizing content in the sales process to provide prospects with the information they are already searching for online, and therefore getting in front of them sooner.
+Part of this methodology includes the idea of utilizing content in the sales process to provide prospects with the information they are already searching for online and therefore get in front of them sooner.

 Many people use the terms "content marketing" and "inbound marketing" interchangeably, but we really consider content marketing to be one part of the entire inbound marketing umbrella.

 Other tactics that are part of an effective inbound marketing strategy include:

-- Keyword strategy and SEO
+Keyword strategy and SEO

-- Use of CTAs, forms, and landing pages to convert leads
+Use of CTAs, forms, and landing pages to convert leads

-- Lead nurturing
+Lead nurturing workflows

-- Social media promotion
+Social media promotion

-- Sales acceleration tools
+Sales acceleration tools

 This involves turning strangers into visitors, visitors into leads, leads into customers, and customers into promoters.

-Inbound marketing isn't just a program you try, or a campaign you launch, it's a shift in the way you do business and the way you interact with your prospects and customers.
+Inbound marketing isn't just a program you try or a campaign you launch; it's a shift in the way you do business and the way you interact with your prospects and customers.
 Inbound marketers understand that the way buyers research and make decisions has changed, and as brands, we need to too.